News-Medical speaks to Robert Schmalzigaug from Evident, to explore the field of bioluminescence imaging and the applications of the LV200 microscope.

 Together, the dim luciferases and traditional microscope design have limited the applications for luminescence in live cell imaging until now.

-Please can you outline the benchtop commercial bioluminescence microscope system recently introduced to North America by Olympus America?
+Please can you outline the benchtop commercial bioluminescence microscope system recently introduced to North America by Evident?

 The LV200 is basically an inverted microscope that is surrounded by a light-tight enclosure.
 The light-tight enclosure is very important because luminescence light is so dim that we are using a very sensitive camera.
 Any light from the surroundings or from an LED in the system would provide enough background light to possibly prevent you from detecting a signal.